Qiqy17/P20/README.md

 # P20
-Solution for p20 in Javascript
+Solution for p20 in Javascript by qiqy17~~~

+pracice makes perfect!